umontreal-simul/latticetester/NOTES.md

 - Check if LLL can be done with all norms.

 ## New features
-- Implement upper bounds as in Cohn and Elkies and look for higher dimensions
 - Choose a license
 - Test current implementation for supported types combinations
 - Make sure everything that is advertised in the manual is implemented